XendricInteractive/XenBot/README.md

 For now, it's just a basic random bot as MCE626 learns more javascript and coding a discord bot.
 This bot is coded in Discord.js and Discord.js-commando.

-The prefix for this bot is "/"
+The prefix for this bot is "x//"

-Example: .roll
+Example: x//roll

 ## Todo list:
 - Music commands
 - Get profile stats from Xendric Interactive games (When the time comes)
 - Get SteamWars Image command working..
 - Maybe more ~~fun~~ random things?
+- Add FAQ link command

 ## Commands List: